 The functionality of the robot car we describe today is similar to the functionality of the previous robot car article.
 This robot car can avoid obstacles.
 An ultrasonic sensor is mainly used for this purpose.
 We can get the distance through this sensor.
 Also, we can do this by calculating the obstacle distance range.
 Next, the servo motor is used to rotate the ultrasonic sensor left and right.
 This robot uses two toy cars and popsicle sticks for the motors, wheels, and chassis.
 Because I do this design at a low cost.
 So, all these components are controlled via the Arduino Uno board.
 For that, you can use any other Arduino board.

-Ok, let’s see how does work this robot car.
+Ok, let’s see how does work this robot car

 This starts to move forward when the power is applied for the first time.
 After, the robot car then stops when the ultrasonic sensor reaches a distance of less than 20 cm.
 After even, through the servo motor, the ultrasonic sensor turns left and right and calculates the distance to the obstacles on either side.
-Then, turn to the long-distance and going forward.
+Then, turn to the long-distance and go forward.
 This process continues.
 Okay, now let’s talk about how to do this project step by step.
 Below are the components you need for this.
 Also, you can buy these components easily using the given links.

 Step 1